 1. They Are Preventable

-With proper care, fetal lacerations during C-section delivery can be prevented.
+With proper care, a C-section birth injury during delivery can be prevented.
 This may involve using bandaged scissors or blunted instruments during the incision.
 Furthermore, doctors can move the mother’s uterine wall and make room for the instruments in order to avoid coming into contact with the child.
 This can help prevent a laceration or other injury from an instrument poking or tearing an infant’s skin.

 2. They Are Treatable